jathurchan/images-ios/README.md

 4. Configured the hierarchy of the main view controller, and the data source for the collection view
 5. Created a test collection view to display (ids of hit images)
-6. Started updating the model and the collection view to display images and started implementing the prefetching mechanism to avoid scrolling controll view problems.
+6. Started updating the model and the collection view to display images and started implementing the prefetching mechanism to avoid scrolling problems.